 Lowercase when referring to general regions: Two feet of snow fell in western Montana.
 Farmers grow a lot of grain in northcentral Montana.
 The snow storm stalled over southwest Montana.
 The student hails from western Washington.
 She now lives in eastern Colorado.

 director of athletics title of the person who oversees the athletic department at UM.
 Capitalize when used before a name.
-"Director of Athletics Jim O'Day said the renovation will be completed by spring semester."
+"Director of Athletics Clark Kent said the renovation will be completed by spring semester."

 disc, disk Compact disc, but computer disk.

 discreet, discrete "Discreet" means prudent: I wasn't discreet in discussing my political views at the party.
 "Discrete" means separate:The system is composed of four discrete parts.

 disinterested, uninterested "Disinterested" means unbiased: The expert witness is a disinterested third party.
 "Uninterested" means without interest: I'm uninterested in pro football.